 - Mixing Xanax with alcohol or other prescription and non-prescription drugs can worsen the side effects and can be life-threatening.
 Xanax works within minutes of entering the bloodstream, and the effects peak within hours, resulting in a state of pleasure and extreme happiness.

-Risk Factors for Xanax Abuse
+Risk Factors for Xanax Addiction

 - Female gender